Lyme Disease: The Most Common Vector-Borne Disease in the United States

 Bell palsy: The modern trend for medical terminology is to use the non-possessive form of eponyms as in Bell palsy instead of Bell’s palsy.
-The ‘p’ in palsy remains lower case.
+The ‘p’ in palsy remains lowercase.

 Blacklegged vs. black-legged: Both spellings are acceptable.
 It appears that blacklegged is the more common spelling when used in medical writings.

 Vector-born vs. zoonotic: Zoonotic diseases are diseases of animals that can be transmitted to humans.
 Many zoonotic diseases require a vector (such as deer or mice) in order to be transmitted from animals to humans.
-COVID-19 is a vector-born disease.
+COVID-19 is a vector-borne disease.

 Borrelia burgdorferi: (bu-REL-ee-a) (burg-dor-FRE-i) The name of the bacteria that causes Lyme disease.
 It is named after its discoverer, Dr. Willy Burgdorfer; Borrelia is the name of the type of bacteria.